CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 Whatever path you choose, please note that there are no "gratis" options any more.

-## 17 reality checks about open source security and communities
+## 17 reality checks about open source communities

 ### 1. Most of everyone's digital infrastructure is in the commons